lombao/lxzasm/README.md

 	DEFM 'This is a string text"
 	DEFM /This is a string text/
 ```

+### Symbols
+There are 3 types of symbols
+* Constants: defined using EQU
+* Variables: defined using DEFL
+* Labels: defined using labels ( .i.e:  label1: ld a,b )

 ## Directives and Pseudo instructions
 Please in the folder doc a more detailed description, this is just a list of